 Over-Hydration Is More Common Than You Think

 Overhydration occurs when your body takes in too much water.
-When your body has too much water, it throws off the balance between the water and sodium levels in your blood – a potentially life-threatening condition.
-Overhydration might not have the reputation that dehydration does, but it is a very real and serious condition that is detrimental to rider health.
+When your body has too much water, it throws the balance off between the water and sodium levels in your blood – a potentially life-threatening condition.
+Overhydration might not have the reputation that dehydration does, but it is a genuine and serious condition that is detrimental to rider health.

 Major Causes of Overhydration

 Overhydration occurs in one of two ways: excessive water intake or water retention.
-Excessive water intake is exactly what it implies; your body has too much water in its system.
-Water retention occurs when you body is not getting rid of water like it should.
+Excessive water intake is precisely what it implies; your body has too much water in its system.
+Water retention occurs when your body is not getting rid of water as it should.